-How do we know our galaxy’s shape?
+How do we know the shape of our galaxy?

 We think of our galaxy as being shaped like a big pinwheel.
 Yet we’ve never sent a camera outside of our galaxy to get an ‘outside view.’